 - The Service Coordinator is responsible for monitoring the progress of goals to ensure that they are implemented or that revisions are made as necessary when identified goals need to change, or cannot be accomplished within the identified time frames.
 Service Coordinators are required to make monthly contact with each individual, and conduct a face-to-face visit and monitoring tool with the individual on a quarterly basis.
-During eight (8) of these monthly contacts, Service Coordinators review information on the ISP, track progress on identified goals and timelines, and get updated information on the progress of informal/unpaid supports identified in the ISP. - During the development of the ISP, team members are asked to take on roles and responsibilities to facilitate linkage of the person to the identified services and support that are outside of the Medicaid-funded services.
-During Intake and Eligibility determination procedures, if it's determined that the person would benefit from Waiver services the Community Outreach Liaison will discuss the waiver application with the person and his/her support team.
+During four (4) of these monthly contacts, Service Coordinators review information on the ISP, track progress on identified goals and timelines, and get updated information on the progress of informal/unpaid supports identified in the ISP. - During the development of the ISP, team members are asked to take on roles and responsibilities to facilitate linkage of the person to the identified services and support that are outside of the Medicaid-funded services.
 During this time, the Freedom of Choice form is completed which documents the person's informed choice regarding accessing services through the HCBS IDD waiver or through an ICF.
 Freedom of choice is also maintained throughout the service delivery process as changes in providers are needed to address varying support needs. - Every six (6) months, or more frequently as needed, the Service coordinator, the individual, the service provider(s) and others that the individuals chooses to be present, review the Plans of care to determine if the goals identified in the ISP are being achieved, review the person's needs, including health and safety to ensure identified needs are being addressed, and to make any adjustments or changes necessary to the ISP. - Service Coordinator supervisors review a sample of ISPs of each of the Service Coordinators whom they do not directly supervise using the ISP Quality Review Tool.
 The ISP Quality Review Tool is a checklist which examines the ISP cycle, including assessment, development, implementation, monitoring, and modifications.
 The assigned supervisor reviews the ISP, monitoring tools, notes, incidents, and issues to evaluate service planning and delivery.
 IT chooses a random sample of waiver individuals, assigns the review to a supervisor who completes the review and provides feedback to the Service Coordinator and their supervisor.
 The Service Coordinator and supervisor take action to resolve any individual issues discovered.
-The aggregated results of the ISP Quality Review Tool allows for identification of performance and/or systems issues which can result in corrective action or quality improvement initiatives.
+The aggregated results of the ISP Quality Review Tool allows for identification of performance and/or systems issues that can result in corrective action or quality improvement initiatives.